 Shaping the Future of Energy TM

-After winning the Owner's Engineering contract with Anchorage Municipal Light & Power (AML&P) to support the development of a 120 MW combined cycle power project, AML&P recently awarded IEC with a $6.9 million, two-and-a-half year contract extension to continue its on-site support and provide construction management, design review, field engineering, and special inspection services throughout the completion of the project.
+Anchorage, Alaska, May 2016 - After winning an Owner's Engineering contract with Anchorage Municipal Light & Power (AML&P) in 2011 to support the development of a 120 MW combined cycle power project, AML&P has awarded IEC with multiple contract extensions and additional funding to continue its on-site support and provide construction management, design review, field engineering, and special inspection services throughout the completion of the project.
 IEC has been embedded with AML&P from Day 1, collaborating on development of project scope, specifications and project execution.

-IEC is currently responsible for supporting LADWP on the study, permitting, and design of the Shoreline and Marine portion of the SGRS Project.
-Based on the approved design, IEC will then prepare a Request for Proposal (RFP) to provide services to procure and construct the DC electrode for the Sylmar Converter Station.
+The IEC Team is responsible for supporting LADWP on the study, permitting, and design of the Shoreline and Marine portion of the SGRS Project.
+Based on the approved design, the IEC Team will then prepare a Request for Proposal (RFP) to provide services to procure and construct the marine DC electrode for the Sylmar Converter Station.

 March 2016 - IEC is continuing to provide electrical engineering support for PG&E hydroelectric projects as part of a contractor engineering team.
 IEC's tasks include: engineering services for the PG&E Dutch Flat Governor replacement design; Helms Power Plant electrical engineering analysis; Rock Creek Power House arc flash remediation design; and Electra Power House arc flash remediation design.